pazdera/tco/README.md

 ### The Ruby library

-You have two options here, either use the default library interface or use the `String` extension that comes with the library.`
+When it comes to colouring, you have two options here.
+Either use the default library interface or use the `String` extension that comes with the library.
+Both of them offer the same functionality (`fg`, `bg`, `bright`, `underline`).
+See the example of both, below.

 ```ruby
 require "tco"